 Students may experience a range of issues that can interfere with their ability to perform academically or impact their daily functioning, such as: heightened stress; anxiety; difficulty concentrating; sleep disturbance; strained relationships; grief and loss; personal struggles.
 If you have concerns about student well-being or mental health you have the option of referring them to the list of resources available (login required) to them based on their location in or outside of the UAE.

 Students requiring mental health support outside of these hours can call NYU's Wellness Exchange hotline at 02-628-5555, which is available 24 hours a day, 7 days a week.
 They can also utilize the Wellness Exchange mobile chat feature, details of which they can find on the student portal.

 Online learning is new to students as much as online teaching is to faculty members.
 Navigating this unfamiliar environment can be difficult and challenging.
 There are a number of resources to help students feel more comfortable and confident.
 NYU Student Success collected tips on Successfully Navigating Remote Learning and Successful Study Habits for Remote Learning (PDF).
-NYUAD's Center for Academic Technology website has a dedicated section on student instructions for NYU Classes.
+NYUAD's Center for Academic Technology website has a dedicated section on student instructions for Brightspace.